Capturing that perfect photo is partly a game of chance, and partly about being prepared.

 - You’ve decided on your sensor size, lens and price point.
 Now you need to figure out some other features.
 Like will you have off-road bikes coming towards you at speed?
 If you do you’ll need continuous autofocus and burst shooting.

 - Megapixels are a farce.
-As long as your camera has 10mp or more I couldn’t care less.
-Don’t be sucked in by high Megapixel numbers.
+As long as your camera has 10mp or more it doesn’t matter much.
+Don’t be sucked in by huge Megapixel numbers.

-- Wifi or NFC are cool, but again, it’s only fluff.
+- Wifi and NFC are cool, but again, it’s only fluff.
 Don’t part with hard earned money for panorama modes or 3D features or other such BS.